 Iowa’s Managed Care Organizations (MCOs)

 A managed care organization (MCO) is a health plan that delivers health care through a team of professionals providing for a member’s physical health, behavioral health and long-term care needs.
 The goal is to improve coordination and quality of care.
-Iowa has three MCOs: Amerigroup, AmeriHealth, and United.
+Iowa currently has two MCOs: Amerigroup and Iowa Total Care.
 Members are able to choose the MCO that best fits their health care needs.
 Contact information for each of the MCOs is listed below:

 It is important for managed care members to have ongoing communication with their MCO, whether that is through a case manager, the MCO Member Services, or a provider.
 Your MCO is charged with ensuring that you are receiving the care and services that you need, and to do so your MCO needs to know you.
 Communicate with your MCO about:

 Your health needs and history;